OmniSharp/omnisharp-sublime/docs/index.md

         ./build.sh

 # Project Setting
-To run server automatically, you have to specify a solution file in a sublime-project.
-For ASP.Net vNext applications you do not need to specify the solution file but you need the sublime-project file.
+The server will automatically find the the solution file from the folder you have opened in Sublime.
+For ASP.Net vNext applications it will find the project.json file.
+If you have multiple solutions you have to specify the solution file you wish to use in a sublime-project.

-Let's assume you already have a solution.

     Go to `File -> Open` and select the folder with your solution in it.